vertica/vertica-kubernetes/DEVELOPER.md

 2. Configuration
    Customize the adapter configuration to map Prometheus metrics to Kubernetes metrics.
 For example, you can configure rules to map a Prometheus query (e.g., vertica_query_requests_attempted_total) to a Kubernetes metric.
+   To customize the interval of a query, change the interval value "5m" on the metricsQuery to the prefered time range.

    ```shell
    rules: